gonutz/circle/README.md

     ->        x1, x2, x3, x4, x5 ...
     x  =      y1, y2, y3, y4, y5 ...

- so that the resulting circle is a "best fit to the points given.
+ so that the resulting circle is a "best fit" to the points given.

  The only exported function is